Frontier West Virginia: Name changes

-In 1994, Bell Atlantic standardized all of its Bell Operating Company names, resulting in C&P Telephone of West Virginia being renamed Bell Atlantic - West Virginia, Inc. In 2000, upon its purchase of GTE, Bell Atlantic became Verizon Communications, resulting in the new name Verizon West Virginia, Inc.
+In 1994, Bell Atlantic standardized all of its Bell Operating Company names, resulting in C&P Telephone of West Virginia being renamed Bell Atlantic – West Virginia, Inc. In 2000, upon its purchase of GTE, Bell Atlantic became Verizon Communications, resulting in the new name Verizon West Virginia, Inc.

 Sale to Frontier

-On July 1, 2010, Verizon spun off New Communications Holdings, Inc. and its holding company New Communications ILEC Holdings to Verizon shareholders, which then merged with Frontier Communications.
-Included in the sale was Verizon West Virginia, among other select Verizon landline properties, which became Frontier West Virginia, Inc. The company operates separately from Citizens Telecommunications Company of West Virginia, the existing Frontier provider in the state.
+On July 1, 2010, Verizon transferred some local operations to a new subsidiary, New Communications ILEC Holdings, which was sold to Frontier Communications.
+Included in the sale was Verizon West Virginia, which became Frontier West Virginia, Inc. The company operates separately from Citizens Telecommunications Company of West Virginia, the existing Frontier provider in the state.

-Even though Frontier Communications is not a Baby Bell, the FCC determined that Frontier West Virginia is still bound by laws dating to its time as C&P Telephone of West Virginia; therefore, it is still responsible to uphold obligations expected of Bell Operating Companies outlined in the Telecommunications Act of 1996.
+Even though Frontier Communications is not a Baby Bell, the FCC determined that Frontier West Virginia is still responsible to uphold obligations expected of Bell Operating Companies outlined in the Telecommunications Act of 1996.

 Unique

 Frontier West Virginia was the first Bell Operating Company to have been completely divested by a Baby Bell and sold to a non-Baby Bell.
 Some historically Bell local access lines have been sold to non-Baby Bells over the years by BellSouth, US West, and Verizon; however, the Bell Operating Companies from which those exchanges were split have been retained by the Baby Bells.